Prithvi1713/JDBC-JSP-Servlet-/README.md

 ##  This project is a simple web-based application developed using Java Servlets, JSP, and JDBC for database interaction.
-##  It allows users to register, log in, and manage their accounts.
-The project is designed to demonstrate basic web application development using Java technologies.
+# This web application allows users to register, log in, and view a dashboard using JSP, Servlets, and JDBC.
+# The registration form collects the user's first name, last name, email, and username (with validation for unique usernames and email format).
+# Upon successful registration, a random key is generated and displayed.
+# The login form validates the username, password, and generated key, and redirects to a dashboard that displays all registered usernames and their associated keys.
+# The front-end is built with Bootstrap for responsive design, and jQuery is used for client-side validation.

 ##  Following is the assignment.